You ask it, we have it answered!

 How much tax do you pay on a deceased estate?

-Income Tax (Personal Taxes)
+Income Tax (personal tax)

 The executor of the estate has a duty to make sure that all tax returns of the deceased are up to date with the South African Revenue Services (SARS).